iamdcj/javascripts/objects/prototypes/README.md

 ### Why use Prototypes?
-The above detail on Prototypes and the Prototype chain illustrate how Prototypes will allow programmers to leverage inheritance in JS applications, and the ability to inherit methods and properties from other objects is a powerful feature; you can define a class-like template objects, which possess common properties and methods, and these can be shared across any instances which require these members.
+The above detail on Prototypes and the Prototype chain illustrate how Prototypes will allow programmers to leverage inheritance in JS applications, and the ability to inherit methods and properties from other objects is a powerful feature; you can define class-like template objects, which possess common properties and methods, and these can be shared across any instances which may require these properties or methods.

 #### A note on ES6 classes